Alex, Inc.

 Alex, Inc. is an American sitcom created by Matt Tarses that aired on ABC from March 28 to May 16, 2018.
 Based on Gimlet Media, Inc.'s StartUp, the series stars Zach Braff, Tiya Sircar, Hillary Anne Matthews, Elisha Henig, Audyssie James and Michael Imperioli.
+The series was produced by Davis Entertainment, Two Soups Productions, ABC Studios and Sony Pictures Television.

 Premise

 The series follows Alex Schuman, a radio journalist, husband, and father of two, who decides to quit his job and start his own company.